Dragon silk: History

-In 2010, the scientists discovered the first spider silk, which was a great achievement, as it is one of the strongest natural fiber.
-But the problem was that spiders are cannibalistic and territorial, so it is impossible to create a cost-effective spider farm.
+Spider silk is known as one of the strongest natural fibers.
+However, because spiders are cannibalistic and territorial, it is difficult to create a cost-effective spider farm.
 To overcome this problem, eight scientists, three from Kraig Labs, developed a method for making spider-like silk from silkworms.
 In 2011, Malcolm J. Fraser, Donald L. Jarvis and their colleagues published a study in which they described how they engineered transgenic silkworms to do so.
 In this study, the scientists adjusted the silkworms' silk-making protein using piggyBac vectors and combined it with the spiders' protein to build unique forms of silkworms, which they call "super silkworms", that can spin composite spider/silkworm silk.

-Kraig Biocraft was contracted with the US Army in 2017-2018 to assemble ballistic shoot packs from Dragon Silk to evaluate its potential for applications in protective apparel.
+Kraig Biocraft was contracted with the US Army in 2017–2018 to assemble ballistic shoot packs from Dragon Silk to evaluate its potential for applications in protective apparel.

 Since the production of Dragon Silk, Kraig Biocraft Laboratories has gone on to create other forms of spider silk from silkworms, some with a purity rate almost ten times greater than Dragon Silk.